Here's your complete preview this week's big economic events

-“Despite the continued improvement in the labour market, inflation has fallen further below the Fed’s target and wage growth has yet to pick up.”

-As if the Fed’s job wasn’t already complicated, we’re also experiencing a huge rally in the US dollar, which has been deflationary for imported goods while making US exported goods more expensive to the rest of the world.
+US companies added 295,000 nonfarm payrolls during the month, driven by a 288,000 surge in private payrolls.
+This helped the unemployment rate tumble to 5.5% — the lowest level since May 2008 — from 5.7% the month prior.

+“The current unemployment rate (5.5%) has now breached the upper bound of the FOMC’s latest central tendency for the long-term unemployment rate (or non-accelerating inflation rate of unemployment) of 5.2-5.5%,” BNP Paribas economists said.
+“This is a significant move that will put pressure on the Committee to lay the groundwork for higher rates soon.”

-On balance, most economists continue to agree that the Fed will begin tightening monetary policy via interest rate hikes in June, if not soon after.
+Most economists currently expect the Fed to start tightening monetary policy in June via interest rate hikes.
+But not every economist agrees.

-For now, economists and Fed-watchers will watch closely for minor tweaks in the Fed’s March 17-18 meeting language that could signal if rate hikes are coming sooner or later.

 Here’s your Monday Scouting Report: